ExtendedXmlSerializer/home/README.md

   <Name>Type</Name>
 </TestClass>
 ```
-Then you added new property and you want to calculate a new value while deserialization.
+Then, you added new property and you wanted to calculate a new value during deserialization.
 ```C#
     public class TestClass
     {